Volunteer Clinical Professor Series

 Appointments in this series are not eligible for emeritus status

 Senate review of all actions is waived for this series.

 A. Advancement in Rank within the Series

 Review and submission of dossiers to the appropriate departmental and/or school reviewing body are required for promotion and normally will occur during the year prior to advancement.
-Review for Promotion involves evaluation of performance since appointment, with emphasis on the period of service at the current rank of Health Sciences Associate Clinical Professor.
+Review for Promotion involves evaluation of performance since appointment, with emphasis on the period of service at the current rank of Volunteer Assistant Clinical Professor or Volunteer Associate Clinical Professor.

 B. Criteria for Appointment and Promotion

-Clinical competence, departmental need, and excellence in teaching will be the primary basis for appointment, reappointment, and promotion in this series.
-Each department and or school will establish requirements for determination of clinical competence and establish guidelines specifying the minimum number of required hours, and teaching commitment per year appropriate for continued appointments and promotion.
+Departmental need clinical competence, and excellence in teaching will be the primary basis for appointment, reappointment, and promotion in this series.
+Each department and or school will establish the minimum standards for determination of clinical competence and establish guidelines specifying the minimum number of required hours per year, and the teaching commitment per year appropriate for continued appointments and promotion.

 IV.
 Early Termination

-An appointee may present a written complaint about his/her appointment or early termination of the appointment to the Chancellor for administrative review.
+An appointee may present a written complaint about his/her appointment or early termination of the appointment to the Dean for administrative review.
 A complaint must be filed within 30 (thirty) calendar days from the date of a written notice of termination.
-The Chancellor shall consult with the appropriate University official, such as the Department Chair or Dean, and shall make a written response to the appointee.
+The Dean shall consult with the appropriate University official, such as the Department Chair, and shall make a written response to the appointee.
 The written response shall normally be made within 90 days of the receipt of the complaint.

-APM 140 (pdf) Non-Senate Academic Appointees/Grievances, does not apply to appointees in this series.
+APM 140 (pdf) Non-Senate Academic Appointees/Grievances, APM – 145, Non-Senate Academic Appointees/Layoff and Involuntary Reduction in Time, and APM – 150, Non-Senate Academic Appointees/Corrective Action and Dismissal, do not apply to appointees in this series.